whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/articles/one-year-of-taking-adderall-to-help-with-writing-focus.md

 So in short, I haven’t completely got the insomnia figured out, but that’s the only major issue of the moment.
 For me the overall effects are definitely net positive.

 I share this experience for anyone who struggles with creative work.
-If the usual advice—“just turn off the wifi and put down your phone”—doesn’t work for you, maybe you should consider seeing an M.D. or naturopath or whoever you trust with your health, and maybe you should ask them about [[Adderall]] or similar options.
+If the usual advice—“just turn off the wifi and put down your phone”—doesn’t work for you, maybe you should consider seeing an M.D. or naturopath or whoever you trust with your health, and maybe you should ask them about [[home-mthrfckr/notes/articles/adderall]] or similar options.

 ***